facelessuser/RegReplace/docs/src/markdown/usage.md

 # User Guide

-!!! warning "Regular Expression Engine"
+/// warning | Regular Expression Engine
 Remember that the regular expression engine that is used is Python's [Re][re], not Sublime's internal regular expression engine.
 If enabling `extended_back_references`, additional syntax (and some changes to existing syntax) is added which is covered in the [backrefs documentation][backrefs].

 To enable such features as case insensitivity or dotall, see [Re's documentation][re].
 If you've enabled the use of the [Regex][regex] library, see [Regex's documentation][regex].

 Please note in the documentation the slight syntax differences in each regular expression library.
 Regex and Backrefs (with Regex or Re) handles things like `#!py3 r'\u0057'` in a replace template and converts it to Unicode, while Re will not and requires something like `#!py3 "\u0057"` to represent Unicode (note that one is using Python raw strings and the other is not).
 What this means in respect to RegReplace is that for Re you may have to use actual Unicode characters or represent Unicode in the JSON settings file differently; for Regex, you can use `#!js "\\u0057"`, and in Re you will have to use `#!js "\u0057"` (JSON's notation for a literal Unicode character).
-There is one exception with Regex though: "format" replace (without Backrefs) will not handle `#!js "\\u0057"`, and it will not handle `#!js "\\n"`, but will also need literal characters like `#!js "\u0057"` and `#!js "\n"`.
+There is one exception with Regex though:
+"format" replace (without Backrefs) will not handle `#!js "\\u0057"`, and it will not handle `#!js "\\n"`, but will also need literal characters like `#!js "\u0057"` and `#!js "\n"`.
+///

 ## Create Find and Replace Sequences

 In order to use them, replacements must be defined in the `reg_replace_rules.sublime-settings` file.

 There are two types of rules that can be created: scope rules (with optional scope qualifiers) and scope searches that apply regular expressions to the targeted scopes.
 We will call these **regex** and **scope regex** rules respectively.

 **Regex** rules use regular expressions to find regions, and then you can use scopes to qualify the regions before applying the replacements.
 These rules can use the following options:

 ```js
     /*